 This is a two-year part-time degree targeted at those who have had several years professional experience and already attained a leadership role or been identified as potential leaders in their field.
 The programme will enhance their technical knowledge and managerial skills with the expectation that they will return to their respective companies trained as merchants of change who will redefine the way in which the infrastructure of society is created.

 The CEM programme aims to be unique rather than just an excellent version of what is already available elsewhere in construction management courses.
-It will explore the future of construction, seeking new paradigms and innovative models for delivery, drawing on the latest research in management, construction technologies and processes.
-The aim is to deliver a programme that will encompass the full spectrum of the construction industry covering topics from the high level financing requirements of PFI and PPP type mega-projects through to the latest innovations in analysis, design and materials technology.
+It will explore the future of construction, seek new paradigms and innovative models for delivery, draw on the latest research in management, construction technologies and processes.
+The aim is to deliver a programme that will encompass the full spectrum of the construction industry covering topics from the high-level financing requirements of PFI and PPP type mega-projects through to the latest innovations in analysis, design and materials technology.
 Existing widely held assumptions will be challenged with the aim of revolutionizing construction and the public perception of it.

 The programme is multidisciplinary aiming to embrace key concepts taken from the full gamut of the industry which covers a broad range of sectors (e.g. private and commercial buildings, transport, energy, maritime and off-shore, water and waste, digital communications).
 The list is endless - each area produces its own unique challenges yet core methods and practices apply to all.

 The programme focus is centred on the following themes:

 • Functionality, operation and performance